Mustapha-AJEGHRIR/projet_sys_decision/README.md

         │           gophersat-1.1.6.exe
         │
         └───output
-                data.csv                    # Generated data
-                solution.sol                # final solution with boolean values of each clause workingfile.cnf             # the cnf file containing clauses
+        │       solution.sol                # final solution with boolean values of each clause │       workingfile.cnf             # the cnf file containing clauses
+        ├── data
+            ├── learning_data.csv
+            └── test_data.csv
 ```

-## Classes:
+## Classes

 The Classes are given as integers from `0` to `len(profiles)`, where `len(profiles)` is the maximum number of classes in the data.

-## Data Structure :
+## Data Structure

 Data have the same structure as in Inv-MR-sort:
 <center>